-Do your research and find an accredited nursing program that matches your wants and needs.
+Do your research and find an accredited nursing program.
+Choose one that matches your wants and needs.
 Typically it is quite easy to determine if a college is accredited or not.
 Simply look at their website and usually it will be directly on the homepage for all to see.
-If you are questioning their accreditation at all, you should call the school to confirm or deny this fact.
-There are several degree options available for aspiring RNs, which include; nursing diplomas, associate’s degree or bachelor’s degree.
+If you are questioning their accreditation at all, you should call the school and inquire.
+There are several degree options available for aspiring RNs.
+Some of these include; nursing diplomas, associate’s degree or bachelor’s degree.

 The most common degree paths to choose are an associate’s or bachelor’s degree in nursing.
-An associate’s degree will typically take you two years to complete; whereas, a bachelor’s degree will take about four years.
+An associate’s degree will typically take you two years to complete.
+A bachelor’s degree will take about four years.
 An associate’s degree in nursing will bypass the general study courses and take you right into your main studies.
-You will find that a bachelor’s degree will require about two years of general coursework with an additional two years of nursing coursework and clinicals.
+A bachelor’s degree requires about two years of general coursework with an additional two years of nursing coursework and clinicals.
 Whatever path you decide to take, ensure that the program is accredited.

 Step 2: Take and pass the NCLEX Exam

 Once you have graduated from your accredited nursing program, you will be ready to take the NCLEX exam.
-Try not to stress too much about the exam, and remember that your studies in college have prepared you for this test.
+Breathe.
+Don’t stress too much about the exam.
+Remember that your studies in college have prepared you for this test.
 To schedule your exams, visit the National Council of State Boards of Nursing.